Poets Laureate of Virginia

 Thomas Lomax Hunter was a lawyer and poet.
 He was born in 1875 and died in 1948.
 He was descended from a Scottish migrant who immigrated to Virginia in the mid 1800s.
 He studied at the college of William and Mary, and studied law at Georgetown University.
 He was admitted to the bar of Virginia in 1908.
 Day contributed a column titled “As It Appears to the Cavalier” to the Richmond Times-Dispatch from 1929 until his death.
 Between 1918 and 1920 Hunter represented King George and Stafford counties in the Virginia House of Delegates, where he was a supporter of Women’s Suffrage, compulsory education, and higher education for women, as well as an opponent of Prohibition.

 Under research review.
-If you have information about this Laureate please click here to contact the webmaster.
+If you have information about this Laureate please contact us.